Source: Facebook, Quora, Twitter("X"), Bluesky, blogs

 [on selective kappa-opioid antagonists]

 Blighted promise.
-Why have human trials of selective kappa opioid receptor antagonists been so disappointing?
+Why have human trials of selective kappa-opioid receptor antagonists been so disappointing?

 Navacaprant trial fails

 ("Navacaprant did not achieve primary or secondary endpoints in the KOASTAL-1 phase 3 trial for MDD.
-Both navacaprant and placebo showed similar improvements in depression scores, with no significant difference.")

 [on AI s-risk]